The Sketch Show: Cast

 The original line-up of the cast was Lee Mack, Jim Tavaré, Tim Vine, Karen Taylor and Ronni Ancona.

 For the second series, Kitty Flanagan replaced Ancona, who left to concentrate on BBC One's Alistair McGowan's Big Impression (which was shortened to simply Big Impression to reflect Ancona playing as many parts as McGowan himself).
 Again, sketches featured performers using their own names.

 With the exception of some child actors in certain sketches, there were no guest stars at any point during the programme.

 Writers

 All of the cast contributed to the writing of the show; however, Lee Mack is credited as the lead writer.
-Other comedic writers/actors, such as Jimmy Carr, John Archer, Ricky Gervais, Matthew Hardy, Stephen Colledge and Daniel Maier were also responsible for the show's humour, though as mentioned earlier, were not featured in the show.
+Other comedic writers/actors, such as Jimmy Carr, John Archer, Ricky Gervais, Matthew Hardy, John Mann, Stephen Colledge and Daniel Maier were also responsible for the show's humour, though were not featured in the show.

 DVD

 A DVD of the first season was released by Visual Entertainment in Australia on 12 September 2005.
 It is a region-free DVD and the only extra on the disc is a short photo gallery.
 All 8 episodes on the single-disc release are combined into a 3-hour feature.
 The opening and closing credits have been removed for all episodes, and a number of sketches have been edited out to fit the series onto a single disc.